lee-zhg/istio101/workshop/exercise-5/README.md

     export NLB_HOSTNAME=mycluster-85f044fc29ce613c264409c04a76c95d-0001.us-east.containers.appdomain.cloud
     ```

-1. Test the `guestbook` application with the new **NLB host name**.
+1. Access the `guestbook` application with the new **NLB host name**.
 In the early section of this exercise, you tested the `guestbook` application via **Ingress Gateway public IP address**.
 Now, you can access the same application with the newly created **NLB host name**.

     ```
     curl $NLB_HOSTNAME